aws-samples/serverless-patterns/sfn-sqs-cdk/README.md

-# Create an AWS Step Functions workflow to integrate with Amazon SQS with CDK.
+# Create an AWS Step Functions workflow to integrate with Amazon SQS using CDK.